How To Get Started With Text Classification In Python With Machine Learning & Deep Learning

 These are the general steps that are involved in performing text classification.
 Still, the specific details will depend on the particular requirements and characteristics of your data and the classifier that you are using.

-1. Text classification Python example
+1. How to implement text classification in Python example

 Here is an example of how you can use the scikit-learn library to perform text classification in Python using the CountVectorizer: